-Table 11 Patterns of Strengths
+Table 14 Patterns of Strengths

 Data There is a positive work environment among staff.
 Staff Survey Staff is flexible and open to change.
 Staff Survey All students have access to a 1:1 device (Google Chromebook) in the classroom.
-Staff Survey 85% of students feel they are able to get help with completing and understanding school work outside of class.
+Staff Survey 83% of students feel they are able to get help with completing and understanding school work outside of class.
 Student Survey Teachers are incorporating more technology into their lessons.
-Walkthrough Data Attendance rate has remained steady from 2010-2017.
-Table 7 87% of parents surveyed feel that WCMS is meeting/exceeding the needs of their child.
+Walkthrough Data Attendance rate has remained steady from 2010-2018 Table 7 87% of parents surveyed feel that WCMS is meeting/exceeding the needs of their child.
 Parent Survey 90% of students feel the adults at WCMS have high expectations for behavior and school work.
 Student Survey 92% of parents surveyed are proud to have their child attend WCMS.
 Parent Survey

-Table 12 Pattern of Challenges
+Table 15 Pattern of Challenges

 Data Math and Reading scores on standardized tests are below the state average.
-Table 3 Low-income students percentage (49%) has remained consistent from 2013-2016.
-End of Year Report Lack of consistent state standardized assessment data/tools is a concern.
-PARCC/ISAT Student enrollment has dropped since 2011.
-End of Year Report Student behaviors, engagement and motivation remain challenges.
-Staff Survey Students are seeking social/emotional assistance in greater numbers from 2014 - 2017.
-Social Worker Data Office referrals have increased from 2013 - 2016.
+Table 3 Low-income students percentage (57%) has increased from 2015-2016.
+End of Year Report Lack of consistent state standardized assessment data/tools.
+ISAT/PARCC/IAR Student enrollment has dropped since 2011.
+End of Year Report Issues with student behaviors, engagement and motivation.
+Staff Survey Students are seeking social/emotional assistance in greater numbers from 2014 - 2018.
+Social Worker Data The number of office referrals remains a concern.
 Discipline Records

-Table 13 Problem Statements, Hypotheses, and Data Source
+Table 16 Problem Statements, Hypotheses, and Data Source